ceddy9176/dunder-mifflin/README.md

 ## Instructions

-* Clone the repository to your Desktop.
+* Clone the repository to your Desktop or click https://ceddy9176.github.io/dunder-mifflin
 * Open the html file in chrome.

 ## Specs